Frequently Asked Questions

 Q: Can team projects be registered?

 Yes.
 Project teams can have no more than three students each.
 All team participants should register on the same online or hard copy form.
+More than three participants would qualify as a "classroom" project and would require a teacher to complete the online registration.

 Q: When and where should student projects be dropped off?